Bai-Tap-CodeGym-Java-Toann/BaiTap-Blog-Security/README.md

-To remove a config class: remove the class file and .class in ApplicationInit.
+To remove a config class: remove the class file and .class in ApplicationInitializer.

+Security configuration must be reconfigured or removed.